h2hamadeh/porosity-prediction/README.md

 # Deep Learning for Porosity Prediction
 This repository contains a "from-scratch" implementation of a fully-connected feedforward neural network for predicting porosity from synethetic geophysical measurements in sandstone formations.

-acoustic impedance and geographic coordinates as input features.

-using synthetic geophysical data, created by [Professor Michael Pyrcz](https://zenodo.org/records/5564874).

-containing a feedforward neural network model for predicting porosity using synthetic geophysical data, created
 # Porosity Prediction Using Neural Networks

 A from-scratch implementation of a fully-connected neural network for predicting reservoir porosity from acoustic impedance data.
 Built with pure NumPy to demonstrate deep understanding of backpropagation mechanics and neural network fundamentals.